We are a leading London psychotherapy practice specialising in group therapy

 There is no model candidate for group therapy.
 Our groups are mixed gender and age, ethnicity and sexuality, although we do have specific groups for younger and later life adults.
 People who join the groups come with a range of issues, often concerning family, relationships, work, social concerns, anxiety, loss, bereavement, depression.
 It will be possible to explore what a group has to offer you in the pre-group consultations you would be offered before joining.

 We offer both once-weekly or twice-weekly mixed sex groups for younger and older adults.
-Groups meet for 90 minutes at a regular time over a minimum of 40 weeks per year.
+Groups meet for 90 minutes at a regular time over a minimum of 40 weeks per year at our London practice

 Our groups meet either early in the morning or in the evenings to facilitate attendance around typical office hours.